dmkskd/apache-iceberg-demo/README.md

 ### Development Setup

 1. Clone the repository and install dependencies
-2. Run tests to ensure everything works: `python run_tests.py`
+2. Run tests to ensure everything works: `uv run run_tests.py`
 3. Make your changes
 4. Add tests for new functionality
 5. Ensure all tests pass before submitting